ajoberstar/gradle-stutter/README.md

   //      Gradle run under Java 8 will only use versions listed in the java(8) block
   //      Gradle run under Java 9 will only user versions listed in the java(9) block
-  //      Gradle run under Java 10 will only user versions listed in the java(9) block }
+  //      Gradle run under Java 10 will only user versions listed in the java(9) block

+  // If you have a lot of tests, or otherwise just don't want to test every Gradle version that you say is compatible,
+  // use sparse = true.
+This will greatly limit the number of versions you test against, but should do the job of
+  // verifying compatibility.
+  // e.g.  compatible '2.14' and compatibleRange '3.0'
+  //       matches '2.14', '3.0', '3.5.1', '4.0', '4.7' (presuming 4.7 is the latest available 4.x)
+}
 ```